cs544-wisc/s23/p5/README.md

 * updated the container setup page.
 Mounting cassandra.sh instead of main.sh
 * when inserting metatdata to weather station table only insert those stations belongs to Wisconsin only
+* Apr 7: vnode token example in Q2 was incorrect -- fixed it

 ## Part 1: Station Metadata